FNS Launches the Online Purchasing Pilot

 Is using my EBT card online secure?

 The use of your EBT card online will still require your unique personal-identification-number (PIN).
-There is currently one company that has a PCI compliant method of encrypted-PIN entry that is necessary for online shopping.
-All participating pilot retailers are working with this same company to offer secure PIN entry.
+There are currently two companies that have a PCI compliant method of encrypted-PIN entry that is necessary for online shopping.
+All participating pilot retailers must work with one of these companies to offer secure PIN entry.

 Online Purchasing Background

 The 2014 Farm Bill (PL 113-79) mandated a pilot be conducted to test the feasibility and implications of allowing retail food stores to accept SNAP benefits through online transactions.
 For households to make online purchases, the online shopping and payment pilot is required to be secure, private, easy to use, and provide similar support to that found for SNAP transactions in a retail store.
 Benefits cannot be used to pay for fees of any type, such as delivery, service, or convenience fees.
 The pilot will involve at least five online retailers in at least three states.
 The goal is to ensure that the foundational infrastructure necessary for running SNAP transactions online operates in a safe and secure manner.